mandapie/basic-angular-course/5 book-management/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.16.
 This is the fifth lesson from the [course](https://www.udemy.com/course/complete-angular-14-course-learn-frontend-development/).
 Implemented:
+- Angular topics:
+  - use '$' suffix to indicate observable type
 - app.state
   - naming arrays is the same as naming an entity
   - AppState is also used for type safety so that is it consistent throughout the entire application